Spring 2009 - EE 381K

 We introduce analytical tools need to construct and analyze models for

-for communication and computer systems.
+for communication/computer and other networked systems.
 The focus of the course

 will be on discussing tools from queueing theory, optimization,